-Country statistical practice for gold loans or deposits tends towards continuing to record the gold loan receivable or deposit as if it were still part of monetary gold, in situations where the authorities are confident that the terms of the gold loan or deposit meet reserve asset criteria (availability, liquidity, etc.).
-As the authorities do not hold the physical gold, it might be argued that the loan or deposit should be removed from monetary gold43 and recorded in foreign exchange: currency and deposits or as other claims in reserve assets.
-However, as the gold is usually readily available to the monetary authorities, such a reclassification may be unnecessary.
-This is the position taken in the IMF's provisional Operational Guidelines on the Data Template for International Reserves and Foreign Currency Liquidity (the Operational Guidelines).
-No practical distinction is drawn between whether gold is held directly, whether it is on a gold swap, or whether the gold is on loan or deposit: they are all recorded as part of monetary gold.
+statistical practice appears generally to include such gold in monetary gold because the gold is usually regarded as being readily available to the monetary authorities.
+In the Operational Guidelines, no practical distinction is drawn between gold held directly, gold on a gold swap, or gold on loan or deposit, (provided the treatment of gold swaps is that of a collateralized loan): they are all recorded as part of monetary gold.
 Neither is any supplementary information required.
-Inasfar as the gold loan or deposit is to be recorded as monetary gold, therefore, there is a parallel with securities lending: no cash is exchanged and the underlying instrument is deemed to remain on the books of the monetary authority, rather than be recorded as a transaction, with the commensurate change in ownership, as the original owner remains exposed to the market risk (of a change in market price).
+Inasfar as the gold loan or deposit is to be recorded as monetary gold, therefore, there is a parallel with securities lending: no cash is exchanged so that the underlying instrument is deemed to remain on the books of the monetary authority, rather than be recorded as a transaction, with the commensurate change in ownership.
+The basis for this treatment is that the original owner remains exposed to the market risk (of a change in market price).

-However, while gold loans and deposits have a close parallel with securities lending, this is not a complete parallel as, unlike securities lending - where both parties record the transaction off-balance sheet - the recipient of the gold loan or deposit is likely to record the gold on-balance sheet.
-Consequently, there would be an asymmetry in reporting: a liability is recorded by the recipient of the gold loan or deposit (typically as a foreign currency deposit liability - even though, from a conceptual point of view, such an approach is incorrect) without an equivalent asset.
-The lending or deposting monetary authority will record the gold deposit as monetary gold, for which there is no counterpart liability, and not as a foreign currency deposit asset.
-A possible alternative solution to this problem is for the monetary authority to record the gold loaned or deposited as if it had been demonetized and record instead a foreign currency deposit asset with the recipient.
-However, that treatment is conceptually inappropriate as non-monetary gold is a commodity, not a financial instrument, so it should not be recorded as a liability.
+58. However, while gold loans and deposits have a close parallel with securities lending, this is not complete because, unlike securities lending-where both parties record the transaction off-balance sheet-the recipient of the gold loan or deposit is likely to record the gold on-balance sheet as a foreign currency liability.
+At the same time, the lending or depositing monetary authority will continue to record the gold deposit as monetary gold-for which there is no counterpart liability-and not as a foreign currency deposit asset, causing an asymmtery in the system.
+A possible alternative solution to this problem is for the monetary authority to record the gold loaned or deposited as if it had been demonetized and its ownership transferred to the recipient, and record instead a foreign currency claim on the recipient.
+The options are discussed further below.
+See Sub-section V.F, Alternative Statistical Treatments.